Television in France: Digital terrestrial television

-The digital terrestrial television platform was launched on 31 March 2005 after a short testing period.
+The digital terrestrial television platform, known locally as TNT (from the literal translation in French, télévision numérique terrestre), was launched on 31 March 2005 after a short testing period.
 Like Freeview in the UK, it provides many new channels, as well as the current terrestrial television stations.
 Like the rest of Europe, France uses the DVB-T transmission technology.

 The 13 first digital free channels were launched on 31 March 2005.
 In October, 4 additional free channels were added: the 24h news channels BFM TV and I-Télé, the music and entertainment youth channel Europe 2 TV, and the free children channel Gulli, joint-venture between Lagardère Active and France Télévisions.
-Pay channels were progressively added until 2006: TPS Star, Paris Première, Canal+ Sport, Canal+ Cinéma, AB1, Planète, TF6, Canal J, LCI and Eurosport.
+Pay channels were progressively added until 2006: TPS Star, Paris Première, Canal+ Sport, Canal+ Cinéma(s), AB1, Planète, TF6, Canal J, LCI and Eurosport.

 Regional channels started to launch on the TNT in 2007.

 Due to the unsuccess of the pay-DTT, the terrestrial broadcast was abandoned by AB1 in October 2008 and Canal J on 30 April 2009.

 On 14 December 2010, the CSA selected CFoot to relaunch a pay terrestrial channel.
 This channel was owned by the Ligue de Football Professionnel, to raise the stakes of French football leagues, and was launched in July 2011 on the LCN 34 of the TNT (formerly assigned to AB1).
 With the arrival of BeIN Sports, CFoot closed on 31 May 2012.
 In addition, TPS Star closed in the same month.

 TF1 and M6 closed their pay channel TF6 on 31 December 2014.
 In early 2015, Eurosport ceased its terrestrial broadcast after TF1 sold it to Discovery.

 By 2012, the digital terrestrial television services were expected to cover at least 95% of the French metropolitan population.
 Five high-definition (HD) channels (four free-to-air and one subscription) were launched in October 2008 using also the H.264 format.
 In September 2005, pay television channels were launched that use the MPEG-4 format, unlike most of Europe, which uses MPEG-2.

 Pay-per-view terrestrial channels use H.264.
 TNT is the first service to implement Dolby Digital Plus as an audio codec on its high-definition channels.
 Viewers must buy a TV set (or set-top box) that supports both MPEG-4 H.264 and DD+ to enjoy HD channels.

 Analog broadcasts were switched off on 30 November 2011 on all platforms, whether it is terrestrial, satellite or cable.
 Overseas departments and territories (such as French Guiana and Martinique) also terminated all analog broadcasts on the same day.